Dailymotion-Pro-Services/dynamic-preview/player.md

 # Dailymotion Previews

 Dailymotion Previews are another implementation with [Dynamic Previews](https://www.canva.com/design/DAEGDbSibZE/cvoKs-MEOdq3paAehFLkbQ/view?website#4:l-equipe-case).
 Previews let you surface top stories from your newsroom(s) and surface them across your site.
-By default, the previews redirect to your dailymotion video page to improve monetisation options.
+By default, the previews redirect to your Dailymotion video page to improve monetization options.

 ### Start Embedding